PUC-IIC3413/2022-1-MilleniumDB/README.md

 The command to create a new database looks like this:
 - `build/Release/bin/create_db [path/to/import_file] [path/to/new_database_folder]`

-If you want to import a big database you should to specify a custom buffer size with the option `-b`.
-The parameter tells how many pages the buffer will allocate.
-Pages have a size of 4KB and the default buffer size is 1GB.
+For instance, if you want to create a database into the folder `tests/dbs/snb` using the example we provide in `tests/dbs/snb.txt` you need to run:

-For instance, if you want to create a database into the folder `tests/dbs/snb` using the example we provide in `tests/dbs/snb.txt` having a 4GB buffer (4GB = 4KB * 1024 * 1024 and 1024 * 1024 = 1048576) you need to run:
+- `bzip2 -k -d tests/dbs/snb.txt.bz2` (to decompress the example file)
 - `build/Release/bin/create_db tests/dbs/snb.txt tests/dbs/snb -b 1048576`

-To delete a database just manually delete the created folder.
+To delete a database just manually delete the created folder: `rm -r [path/to/database_folder]`.

 # Querying a database
 We implement the typical a client/server model, so in order to query a database, you need to have a server running and then send queries to it.